termermc/restic-backup-system/README.md

  - A config must have at least `.conf` file, but pre/post-backup scripts are optional
  - All pre-backup scripts must end with `.pre`
  - All post-backup scripts must end with `.post`

+## Restoring
+Use the "restore" command as explained by the in-program help.

+The only thing to keep in mind is that relative paths passed for the restore path are relative to the directory `backup.sh` is located, not to the current working directory.